-In spring 2016, 22 Estonian entrepreneurs and public figures came together with a shared commitment to make pension savings more profitable for Estonians, and just like that, Tuleva was born.
+In spring 2016, 22 Estonian entrepreneurs and prominent public figures made a promise to one other to help make pension saving more cost-effective for people in Estonia.
+We established Tuleva.

 If you can spare just a moment,